Okiela LogoOkiela

 Pricing & Margindiscount margin impactecommerce pricing strategyshopify discount costs 2026

-How Discounts Quietly Destroy Your Profit Margin
+How Discounts Destroy Ecommerce Profit Margin — Even When Sales Go Up

 A 20% discount does not cost you 20% of your profit.
 On a 40% margin product, it wipes out HALF your profit per unit.
 Here is the math most founders have never seen.